-ss = sample size required Z = value taken from the normal distribution 1.96 for 95% confidence levelor 1.645 for 90%<math>p = proprotion of choices with given answer, expressed as a decimal (50% = 0.5)c = confidence interval, expressed as a decimal
+ss = sample size required Z = value taken from the normal distribution 1.96 for 95% confidence levelor 1.645 for 90%<math>p = proportion of choices with given answer, expressed as a decimal (50% = 0.5)c = confidence interval, expressed as a decimal

-Figure A.1 Sample Size Versus Probability (Proportion) for Unlimited Sample Size for at 95% confidence of +/- 5%
+Figure A.1 Sample Size Versus Probability (Proportion) for Unlimited Sample Size for a 95 percent confidence of +/- 5%

-For sample sizes where a finite population is known or where the sample size would be greater than 5% of the population an adjustment in the sample size for finite populations can be made.
+For sample sizes where a finite population is known or where the sample size would be greater than 5 percent of the population an adjustment in the sample size for finite populations can be made.
 The equation for reducing the sample size required is given in Equation 2.
-A graphical representation of this equation at 95% confidence of \pm -5% is given in Figure A.2 across various finite sample sizes.
-Figure A.3 provides a similar comparison for at 90% confidence of \pm -5%.
+A graphical representation of this equation at 95 percent confidence of \pm 5% is given in Figure A.2 across various finite sample sizes.
+Figure A.3 provides a similar comparison for a 90 percent confidence of \pm 5%.